All Episodes

 So never, never discount the role of money.

-You know that that Michael Gerson piece of the Washington Post that I really haven't gone into great detail on on purpose, but he uh he wrote this piece blaming me for Trump, blaming me for everything.
+You know, that Michael Gerson piece in the Washington Post that I really haven't gone into great detail on on purpose, but he wrote this piece, blaming me for Trump, blaming me for everything.

-It was just it was it was a pretty big hit piece, but those happen routinely now, so they've commented.
+It was a pretty big hit piece, but those happen routinely now, so he's commented.

 Because you see, they want to be seen as above all of those mundane concerns like how do you pay the bills.